ECMA-262-3 in detail. Chapter 2. Variable object.

 };

 When referencing to properties of global object the prefix is usually omitted, because global object is not accessible directly by name.
-However, to get access to it is possible via this value in the global context, and also through recursive references to itself, for example window in DOM, therefore write simply:
+However, to get access to it is possible via this value in the global context, and also through recursive references to itself, for example window in BOM, therefore write simply:

-String(10); // means global.String(10); // with prefixes window.a = 10; // === global.window.a = 10 === global.a = 10; this.b = 20; // global.b = 20;
+window.a = 10; // === global.window.a = 10 === global.a = 10;

 So, coming back to variable object of the global context — here variable object is the global object itself: